 Before you place your container

 Load the geocaches of your chosen area into your GPS device and go geocaching.
 If you are using a phone, please change the settings so that it shows you disabled geocaches.
 They hold their places.
 When you find a good place for your geocache, check for "nearest" geocaches on your GPS device.
 If you see any geocaches at a distance of .1 miles or less, this is not a good place to hide your geocache.
 In the field, it's a good idea to look within .12 miles from your proposed geocache site, allowing for some error in the GPS device's reading.

 If you see any physical geocache within .10 mi (528 ft or 161 m) of your proposed new geocache, your geocache is unlikely to be published.
 Some multi-caches start with virtual stages, and you may be able to place a physical geocache near these geocaches.
-A reviewer will be able to help you with this query (see below).
+A community volunteer reviewer will be able to help you with this query (see below).

 Important: Neither the planning map or the Hide and Seek a cache list will show you hidden stages of geocaches in the area, puzzle solutions, stages of multi-caches, Wherigo finals.